A Natural Air Spa in Otesevo

 For decades, Otesevo had been known throughout the South Eastern European region for it's astonishing and natural health benefits, all thanks to an abundance of a single local plant and tree species - the wild juniper.

-Juniper trees produce rich, high quality oxygen that are the reason Otesevo is known throughout the region as a natural "air spa".
-The local government had built a Hospital for Respiratory and Lung Rehabilitation in Otesevo only 900m from Lakeview.
+Juniper trees and plants produce rich, high quality oxygen that are the reason Otesevo is known throughout the region as a natural "air spa".
+The national government had built a Hospital for Respiratory and Lung Rehabilitation in Otesevo only 900m from Lakeview.

 Be prepared to breathe and sleep like never before from the comfort of your own hotel room!